vitas-pm/UdacityDevOpsCapstone/README.md

 - See [pod_changed](images/pod_changed.png) and [pod_to_v1.4](images/pod_to_v1.4.png) showing that browser-game had a rolling update about 38 minutes ago.
 Those are of the EKS page, since it's clearer than on the EC2 page.
 - The website is deployed on [http://a46c52c67777a4d6dbe5a07753422687-1870156947.us-east-1.elb.amazonaws.com](http://a46c52c67777a4d6dbe5a07753422687-1870156947.us-east-1.elb.amazonaws.com)
+- Each commit increases the game's version using [increase_version.sh](increase_version.sh)
+- Screenshot [rollback](images/rollback.png) shows the process of a rollback if anything breaks during the last part of the deployment.
+Here the game was upgraded to v1.5 but then rolled back to v1.4.
+Although the game will be updated again once I push these changes to the repository.